Maruata's primary resources- a fairly intact ecosystem...

 frequently found in bottled drinking water in the US.

-Repair of the old community springbox
+Repair of the old community springbox surface

 water carrying livestock feces was entering through numerous holes.
 A